 This academic anti-pluralism is destructive to the purpose of a University, but the problem is not limited to college campuses, or to the left.
 On the contrary, both the left and right are responsible for polarization and tribalization in American public life.
 In recent years we have seen the disturbing normalization of political violence, rapid encroachments on free expression and internet freedom, and the rise of blacklists of political enemies and cancellations of ordinary citizens.

-In 2021, chaotic events like the Capitol insurrection, violence and destruction in the streets of American cities, and the COVID-19 pandemic, have made pluralism a difficult and unpopular position to take.
+Lately, chaotic events have made pluralism a difficult and unpopular position to take.
 Pluralism is messy, to put it mildly.
 It’s only natural to want to do away with The Other Side, evil reprobates that they are.
 Just imagine what you could accomplish without opposition, without dissent!
 But it’s precisely at times like these that Americans must embrace pluralism, or we risk losing what Lincoln called “the last, best hope of Earth.”

 The purpose of a pluralist is to stand athwart the witch hunt and yell, They’re not witches!
 To stand on your chair inside the echo chamber and yell, We’re still here!
 To stand for the great American political traditions of democratic debate and compromise.
 And to defend the rights of everyone -- even the most unpopular, or your own opponents -- to participate.